zekirovskii/ai-document-review/README.md

 # Project Overview

-GOATECH AI Document Review Platform is a multi-tenant PDF review application.
+AI Document Review Platform is a multi-tenant PDF review application.
 Users authenticate with Supabase, upload a PDF for their organization, and receive an asynchronously generated structured analysis.
 A human reviewer can correct the analysis and approve the document.

 The core implementation uses local deterministic, rule-based analysis.
 An optional Gemini provider is available as a bonus integration and always falls back to the deterministic provider when its request or output fails validation.